bundlewrap/bundlewrap/docs/content/guide/api.md

 ```

 - `target_strings` is a list of expression to select target nodes
-- `lamda_workers` is number of parallel workers used to check lamda condition on every node
+- `lambda_workers` is number of parallel workers used to check lambda condition on every node

 The following expressions can be used:
 - `my_node` to select a single node